HemaZ/til/sw/building/obj_symbols.md

 # Inspecting Obj files symbols

 Symbol is one of the basic terms when talking about object files, linking, and so on.
 In fact, in C/C++ language, symbol is the corresponding entity of most user-defined variables, function names, mangled with namespace, class/struct/name, and so on.
-For example, a C/C++ compiler may generate symbols in an object file when people define non-static global variables or non-static functions, which are useful for the linker to decide if different modules (object files, dynamic shared libraries, executables) would share same data or code.
+For example, a C/C++ compiler may generate symbols in an object file when people define non-static global variables or non-static functions, which are helpful for the linker to decide if different modules (object files, dynamic shared libraries, executables) would share the same data or code.

 ## nm

-We can inspect the symbols in object file using `nm` command line tool.
+We can inspect the symbols in the object file using the `nm` command line tool.

 ```console
 nm object_file.o | c++filt
 ```

-using `nm` with `c++filt` allow us to demangle c++ names back.
+using `nm` with `c++filt` allows us to demangle C++ names.

 let's take the following example c++ code